frostplexx/dotfiles.nix/README.md

 - [ ] Log into 1Password and 1Password-cli
 - [ ] Enable SSH Agent and CLI integration in 1Password settings
 - [ ] Run `determinate-nixd login`
-- [ ] Run `generate_ssh_host` to generate the hosts file from 1Password entries for easy access.
+- [ ] Run `jinx generate_ssh_host` to generate the hosts file from 1Password entries for easy access.
+- [ ] (On macOS) Run `jinx set_screen_hidpi` to set your screen to HiDPI mode
 - [ ] Restore folders from Time Machine

 ### Available Commands

-The Makefile offers the following targets that can be run for managing the system:

-- `deploy`:         lints, auto-detects OS and deploys appropriate configuration
-- `update`:         updates flake and deploys
-- `lint`:           format and lint nix files using alejandra, statix and deadnix
-- `clean`:          remove old system generations (runs `nh clean all`)
-- `repair`:         verify nix store and repair
-- `format`:         Format nix files
-- `diff`:           Show diff between current and committed changes
-- `update-refs`:    Update every fetchFromGithub with its newest commit and hash

-In addition, `nix-tree`, `nix-output-monitor`, `nh` and `nvd` come installed.
+This config comes with the `jinx` command which lets you manage your system.
+You can deploy, update, clean, repair and much more with it.
+Run `jinx` to get a list of possible commands

 ## Management